basondole/blog/Understanding MPLS L2VPNs.md

 This implementation requires neighbouring routers participating in the VPLS instance to be explicitly configured on each of the participating routers and it uses LDP as the signalling protocol.

 ### 2. VPLS BGP Auto discovery and LDP signalling FEC129
 This is an enhancement to the above implementation that offers auto discovery of neighbors participating in a VPLS instance.
-Uses the BGP NLRI l2vpn for auto-discovery-only as well as extended BGP communities such as route-distinguishers and route targets.
+Uses the BGP NLRI l2vpn for auto-discovery-only as well as extended BGP communities; route targets and l2vpn-id.
+FEC 129 uses BGP autodiscovery to convey endpoint information, so you do not need to manually configure pseudowires.
+BGP is responsible for distributing the local autodiscovery routes created on each PE device to all other PE devices.
+LDP is responsible for using the autodiscovery information provided by BGP to set up targeted LDP sessions over which to signal the pseudowires.

 ### 3. VPLS BGP Auto discovery and BGP signalling
 This implementation uses BGP for both neighbors discovery and signalling.